 8. Spirulina has antimicrobial abilities.

 Spirulina helps increase macrophage function, antibody production, and infection-fighting T-cells.
-But aside from these immune-boosting properties, it is also said to act like a broad-spectrum vaccine against virus, bacteria, yeast, and fungi.
+But aside from these immune-boosting properties, it is also said to act as a broad-spectrum vaccine against viruses, bacteria, yeast, and fungi.

-Though this claim still needs more evidence, spirulina is currently on the spotlight as a potential treatment for various conditions including herpes simplex virus, influenza virus, measles virus, mumps virus, human cytomegalovirus and HIV.
+Though this claim still needs more evidence, spirulina is currently in the spotlight as a potential treatment for various conditions, including herpes simplex, influenza, measles, mumps, human cytomegalovirus, and HIV.
 But why wait for the research?
-It already, clearly, has enough reasons for inclusion in anyone’s diet!
+It already has enough reasons for inclusion in anyone’s diet!

-On the average, according to the University of Maryland Medical Center, the daily spirulina dosage is between 2,000 to 3,000 mg.
-That dosage is divided to as much as six intakes daily.
+According to the University of Maryland Medical Center, the daily spirulina dosage is between 2,000 to 3,000 mg.
+That dosage is divided into as many as six intakes daily.
 This amount can still be different depending on your weight.
 If we were to approximate the maximum spirulina dosage based on its C-phycocyanin content and the weight of the person taking it, it would be as follows:

 - 10.9 g for someone weighing 150 lbs